 compile statistics on the kinds of software and computers visitors use

-CDCK usually stores data about how you use the forum in identifiable form for just a few weeks.
+CDCK usually stores the data identified above for just a few weeks.
 In special circumstances, like extended investigations about technical attacks, CDCK may preserve log data longer, for analysis.
 CDCK stores aggregate statistics about use of the forum for as long as CDCK hosts the forum, but those statistics don’t include data identifiable to you personally.

 Many features of forums that CDCK hosts require a forum account.
 For example, most forums that CDCK hosts require an account to post and reply to topics.